 How to write a thesis statement

 A thesis statement is the main point of research for your essay, which all the reflection comes back to.
 To write one, it is important to know what your main point is.
-Once you know what the main point of your paper is, find the best way to write it to ensure that people understand the subject.
+Once you identify the main point of your paper, find the best way to articulate it to ensure that people understand the subject.
+If you’re unsure about how to phrase your thesis, you might consider asking someone to write my thesis statement to ensure clarity and precision.

 How to write an introduction